Gulf Keystone Petroleum: Shaikan oil field

 The initial stages of production at Shaikan are to be natural reservoir pressure.
 Longer term, output from the wells will be maintained via the use of Electric Submersible Pumps, the re-injection of gas into the reservoir to help maintain pressure and reduce oil viscosity.
 Gulf Keystone has previously said that Shaikan should produce oil for 80 to 100 years with no clear unit production guidance.
 This is a statement, not a proven fact.

 The former chief executive officer of Gulf Keystone explained to the market that the apparent reduction in the In Place oil at Shaikan was misleading.
 This was because the 13.7 billion barrels total included oil in the Cretaceous, Jurassic and Triassic reservoirs, whereas the headline figure in the 2014 audit covered only the Jurassic.
 The current phase of the development program is restricted to the Jurassic, which contains an enormous oil column of over 1000 meters in height.
 The auditors decided in 2014, because the current emphasis is on the Jurassic, to exclude the Cretaceous and Triassic from their Reserves assessment.

 Evidence suggests that the Shaikan discovery is very substantial, and its significance is accentuated by the low success rate of wildcat exploration worldwide, which has been on a five to six-year downtrend.
 The chief financial officer of Gulf Keystone indicated in March 2015 that the likely recovery rate from Shaikan was likely to be significantly above the 12% level implied by the auditors in 2014.

 The first phase of the development of Shaikan – "Phase Zero" – had a target of producing 40,000 barrels of Shaikan crude oil per day.
 This target was successfully met by the end of 2014.
 In 2015, the oil was being exported under agreements reached between the Kurdistan Regional Government and the National Government of Iraq.
-The export was initially using long-distance road tankers to the Turkish coast, but during the summer of 2015 the road tankers began being re-routed along a much shorter distance to the export pipeline at Faysh Khabur where the Shaikan crude is injected into the pipeline via a mixing plant operated by DNO.
+The export was initially using long-distance road tankers to the Turkish coast, but during the summer of 2015 the road tankers began being re-routed along a much shorter distance to the export pipeline at Faysh Khabur where the Shaikan crude is injected into the pipeline via a mixing plant operated by DNO (is a Norwegian oil and gas operator).
 A more efficient arrangement involving the installation of a pipeline connection directly into the Shaikan field is anticipated.
 On 11 May 2015 an output of 41,345 barrels per day was commemorated with a group photograph in Kurdistan (source: Gulf Keystone Petroleum).
 In August 2015 the 45,000 barrels per day level was reached.